jonthompson/surfactuator/README.md

 Since everything except the actuators is very low draw all wiring can be 18-20AWG

 ## Power:
-REMOVE 5V REGULATOR JUMPER ON L298N.
+* REMOVE 5V REGULATOR JUMPER ON L298N.
 This is a small jumper by itself on the board.
-Wire power to the LM2596 "in" solder pads.
+* Wire power to the LM2596 "in" solder pads.
 Wire this to something that is not always powered or you'll kill your battery.
-Also solder a lead onto the LM2596 "in" solder pads to go directly to the L298N 12V in.
+* Also solder a lead onto the LM2596 "in" solder pads to go directly to the L298N 12V in.
-Connect your LM2596 to a 12V source after turning the gold dial counter-clockwise 15-20 times.
+* Connect your LM2596 to a 12V source after turning the gold dial counter-clockwise 15-20 times.
 Use a multimeter to measure out pads until you get to 7-8V out.
-Solder wire on the LM2596 "out" solder pads to run to VIN/GND on arduino
+* Solder wire on the LM2596 "out" solder pads to run to VIN/GND on arduino

 ## GPS
-Solder or connect 3v3 (+) and GND (-) to arduino pins.
+* Solder or connect 3v3 (+) and GND (-) to arduino pins.
-Connect RX/TX to pin D8/D9 on arduino
+* Connect RX/TX to pin D8/D9 on arduino

 ## L298N
-Connect 5v and GND to the arduino
+* Connect 5v and GND to the arduino
-Connect the 4 IN1/IN2/IN3/IN4 to A2/A3/A4/A5
+* Connect the 4 IN1/IN2/IN3/IN4 to A2/A3/A4/A5
-Connect the OUT1 and OUT2 to the actuator relay at the back of the boat.
+* Connect the OUT1 and OUT2 to the actuator relay at the back of the boat.
-Connect the OUT3 and OUT4 to the actuator relay at the back of the boat.
+* Connect the OUT3 and OUT4 to the actuator relay at the back of the boat.

 ## Wiring controls:
 ### Encoder:
-Wire D5 to DT
+* Wire D5 to DT
-D4 to CLK
+* D4 to CLK
-D2 to ROTBUTTON (Might be SWT/SWTCH on yours, its the open pin)
+* D2 to ROTBUTTON (Might be SWT/SWTCH on yours, its the open pin)

 ### LED:
-D3 - LED (I used a 12V LED but am feeding it 7v and its fine.)
+* D3 - LED (I used a 12V LED but am feeding it 7v and its fine.)

 ### SWITCH:
-D10 - LEFT DEPLOY
+* D10 - LEFT DEPLOY
-D11 - RIGHT DEPLOY
+* D11 - RIGHT DEPLOY
-GND (and GND for encoder/light)
+* GND (and GND for encoder/light)

 # Install

+# Usage
+To test without speed uncomment the "speedlimit=1" at the end of the loop - this will simulate "always at speed."

+* Once on the water, switch surf to your preferred side and accelerate to atleast 8mph (editable at top of code.)
+* The tab will deploy for 3.5 seconds by default (on opposite side, if you wired backwards, just fix at acutator wiring or update code.)
+* To change the deploy time turn the dial counterclockwise to increase time, clockwise to decrease.
+* Once you have found a good deploy time you can press the rotary button at anytime to save that as your new default setting
+* If you have issues or a tab stuck deployed hold down the rotary button for 5 seconds and all tabs will retract fully (you'll need to switch back into surf mode probably.)
+* If you have an issue and need to reboot hold down the rotary button for 15 seconds and let go, it will restart the arduino loop.

 <div>Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>